desrod/juju-sosreport/README.md

 # jsos - Juju sosreport collector

-A quick-and-dirty Ansible playbook to pull sosreports from a deployed juju model.
+A quick-and-dirty Ansible playbook to pull sosreports from units running within a deployed juju model and auto-upload those to the Canonical Support SFTP portal.

 ### Prerequisites and Dependencies